KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

 [KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.

-KeyboardKit Pro extends KeyboardKit with additional functionality that helps you create even better keyboards.

-KeyboardKit Pro requires a license key.
-The pro license includes KeyboardKit Pro and access to pro consultation.
+KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales.
+Going pro is also a way to support this project.

 For now, pro licenses requests are handled via [e-mail][Email].